isomerpages/moe-newtownpri/_about-us/School Rules.md

 *   The school has zero-tolerance for the following:

-*    bullying in all forms (Physical/Social/Verbal/Cyber),
+-bullying in all forms (Physical/Social/Verbal/Cyber),

 *   any form of defiance of towards authority,